BoschSmartHome/bosch-shc-api-docs/README.md

 "Commercial" means intended for or directed towards commercial advantage or monetary compensation.

-Privacy Policy refers to the Privacy Policy found [here](https://www.bosch-smarthome.com/uk/en/privacy-statement).
+tbd: Privacy Policy refers to the Privacy Policy found [here](https://www.bosch-smarthome.com/uk/en/privacy-statement).

 ### Purpose and License
-**By using the Documentation to enable interoperability Developer agrees to the following terms:**

 These Terms and Conditions and any and all restrictions and policies implemented by Bosch Smart Home from time to time with respect to the API as set forth in the Documentation govern Developers rights to use and access the API for the purpose of developing, implementing and publishing Applications.

 Subject to these Terms and Conditions, including the restrictions set forth, Bosch Smart Home grants to Developer a non-exclusive, non-transferable, non-sublicensable, worldwide, revocable right and license during the Term to privately use and make calls to the API to develop, implement and distribute Applications solely for non profit usage.